What is Bioidentical Hormone Replacement Therapy?

 Bioidentical hormones are man-made hormones that have been created from plant estrogens.
 They are used to help treat the symptoms of patients whose own hormones have dropped or are out of balance.
 Testosterone, progesterone, and estrogen are the most commonly replicated and administered bioidentical hormones.
 They are used to treat the menopausal symptoms, perimenopause, and other hormone-related conditions, including:

 - Thyroid problems

-Additionally, BHRT can be used to help individuals suffering from less severe hormone levels conditions like hormone imbalance.
+Additionally, BHRT can be used to help individuals suffering from less severe hormone-level conditions like hormone imbalance.

 How Does BHRT Work?

 Bioidentical hormones are produced from plant estrogens that are chemical twins to the hormones your body creates.
 Thus the name, “bioidentical.”
 These bioidentical hormones can be delivered to the body in a variety of ways, including:

 - Topical creams

 - Vaginal suppositories

 - Sublingual (under the tongue) drops or lozenges

 That said, BHRT is a little more complex than simply popping a pill.